simonyosief/SQL/README.md

 # Simon Yosief's SQL Porfolio

-## Welcome to my SQL portfolio, this code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+## Welcome to my SQL portfolio.
+THis code repository contains examples of SQL I've written, feel free to take a look and reach out if you have any questions.
 simonsyosief@gmail.com